-If you no longer live in WA, return the WA number plates (or a plate receipt) to the DoT and apply for a vehicle licence in your new State of residence.
+If you no longer live in WA, return the WA number plates (or a plate receipt) to the Department of Transport (DoT) and apply for a vehicle licence in your new state of residence.

 When your vehicle licence is due to expire, DoT will send you a renewal notice by post or you can choose to receive your notice electronically.
 You can renew your vehicle licence as early as three months before the expiry date.

 Light vehicle licences can be renewed for 1, 3, 6 or 12 months.
 Light vehicle owners choosing the one-month option can only pay by direct debit.
 The three-month option can only be paid online, via BPay, or telephone (IVR).

 Heavy vehicles (over 4,500 kg) can be licensed or renewed for 3, 6 or 12 months.